jpshrader/github-api-workflows/README.md

 In your consuming consuming workflow, you may accept the [access token as a parameter](https://github.com/jpshrader/github-api-workflow-examples/blob/main/.github/workflows/github-utility.yml#L14-L17) or store it as a [secret](https://docs.github.com/en/actions/security-guides/encrypted-secrets#about-encrypted-secrets).

+#### Token permissions

+This will of course vary on the types of operations you're performing, but at the least your token will probably need these permissions:
+- repo
+- user

 ### Merge branches

 The `merge_branch` instruction creates a new branch (`merge-{from_branch}-to-{to_branch}-{timestamp}`) off of `from_branch`, and opens a pull request targeting `to_branch`.
 PR labels and reviewers can also be passed to this instruction